riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

 pageviews, that there is *some* progress being made on difficult questions, that one's time has not been a complete waste, and so forth.

+The paper trail can have other benefits that are not as important:

+  * It's a way to put things out in public so others can critique your thinking.
+  * It provides a sort of detailed outline of your thinking.

 # Projects that use or have used this approach

 To my knowledge and recollection, two projects use this approach: